marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Weight Tying

 An RNN based language model consists of three components: the input embedding (the "encoder"), the RNN (the "processor"), and an output embedding, which in conjuction with a softmax layer is the "decoder".
-(I refer to the RNN component as a "processor" because at every time step it recieves a representation of the current word and a representation of all words seen until now (the previous hidden state) and outputs a vector representing its belief about the next word).
+(The RNN component can be seen as a "processor" because at every time step it recieves a representation of the current word and a representation of all words seen until now (the previous hidden state) and outputs a vector representing its belief about the next word).

 The input embedding and output embedding have a few properties in common.
-The first property they share is that they are both of the same size (in our simple RNN model they are both of size `(10000,200)` motivation
+The first property they share is that they are both of the same size (in our simple RNN model they are both of size `(10000,200)`.
+The second property is as follows.
+In the input embedding, words that have similar meanings are represented by similar vectors (similar in terms of [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Definition)).
+This is because the model learns that it needs to react to similar words in a similar fashion.
+This also occurs in the output embedding.
+The output embedding recieves a representation of the "processor"'s belief about the next output word and has to translate this into a distribution.
+Given the representation from the "processor", the probability that the decoder assigns a word depends mostly on its representation in the output embedding (the probablility is exactly the dot product of this representation and the output of the processor that is normalized by the softmax layer).

 wt